Jalalhejazi/Jalalhejazi/README.md

 - ⚡ Fun fact: ...
 -->

-- ⚡  I'm currently working at https://www.demant.com/about/purpose-and-strategy 🚀
+- ⚡  I'm currently working at DEMANT Enterprise also known as Oticon 🚀

 ![](prompt.png)